 The crawler will carry the ML and the new SLS rocket to Launch Pad 39b

-The Banana River viewing site (for VIP guests) and the Apollo building are built on the west bank of this twisting creek.
+The Banana River viewing site (for VIP guests) and the Apollo building are built on the west bank of this twisting creek on a bend known as Futch Cove.
 The viewing stands and the Apollo building were constructed directly on top of the largest Native American site on Kennedy Space Center (Ais Indian town ghosts get no respect)

 View of Futch Cove from the viewing site looking into Banana Creek.
 The remains of an old dock are still standing-reminders of the forced eviction of the residents of North Merritt Island to create the space center.